-- Mow frequently.
 Decorative grass cultivars benefit and grow stronger when mowed, whereas coarse grasses decline.
-Make sure your mow on medium height to get a better cut.
+Make sure your mow on a medium height to get a better cut.

 Here’s the best way to eliminate drastic weed grass damage:

-- Mow on high setting.
-Now that the lawn sod has settled in, use your lawn mower on high setting (3 inches) and go over the area.
+Mow on a high setting.
+Now that the lawn sod has settled in, use your lawnmower on a high setting (3 inches) and go over the area.

-- Apply rich in nitrogen fertilizer.
-Make sure it contains bacteria and michorrhyza.
+Apply rich in nitrogen fertilizer.
+Make sure it contains bacteria and mycorrhiza.
 Why?
 Because mycorrhizae and plants benefit each other by sharing food resources, thus enhancing a healthy ecosystem.

 Next spring coming along, your regular lawn maintenance efforts will be awarded a well-rooted lush lawn.
 The above step-by-step process works in the majority of cases.
 However, if you want to be extra sure, here are a few specific methods tailored to each of the main weed grass culprits.

 If you are having an issue specifically with annual meadow grass, here are a few tips on how to solve your problem: